 5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?

-Yes, the medical school has both compost and recycling programs accessible to students and faculty.
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points)

-- The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.
+The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point)

+There is no compost or recycling program at the medical school.
+(0 points)

 Thomas Jefferson University and Sidney Kimmel Medical College has a program that recycles all aluminum, glass, paper, and plastic products.
 They also bale their cardboard for collection.
 There are slim Jim blue recycling containers throughout the University for the students and staff so they can discard their recycling with small fact sheets on the recycling bins that tell you what to recycle.

 Similarly, the Waste Management at Center City and East Falls campuses have active recycling programs through their vendors.
 The Thomas Jefferson University offices in Scott Memorial Library also have receptacles for both trash and recycling.
 There is no organics recycling program or compost program at TJUH or Sidney Kimmel Medical College.
+There is no recycling program for on campus housing

 Recommendations: Making sure there is a recycling receptacle next to each trash can in the buildings of TJUH and Sidney Kimmel Medical College to make sure students and faculty are aware of recycling options.
-Additionally, students and faculty should be educated about what items are recyclable based on city requirements, which can be done by posting diagrams near all recycling containers.
-Possible implementation of a composting program at TJUH or Sidney Kimmel Medical College.
+Implement recycling options for on campus housing Possible implementation of a composting program at TJUH or Sidney Kimmel Medical College.

 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.The medical school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points)

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points)

+There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point)

+There are no sustainability guidelines for food and beverages.
+(0 points)

 At the Thomas Jefferson University East Falls campus, they utilize a vendor called Parkhurst, and they strive to use locally sourced food.
 This includes plant-based and vegan options and using more recyclable take-out containers.
 However, at the Thomas Jefferson University Center City campus where Sidney Kimmel Medical College is housed, the University does not have its own food service.
 The Thomas Jefferson University Hospital's cafeteria utilizes Aramark, and the Thomas Jefferson University uses 3 to 4 different vendors for catering for different campus events depending on event type and menu needed.
 However, there is no information regarding sustainability guidelines for food and beverages at the Sidney Kimmel Medical College despite reaching out to different school provosts, environmental management, and other leaders in food management and food delivery in the medical school system.
-There is also no website or other accessible information for students to learn about sustainability guidelines for food or beverages on the campus.
+The Office of Student Life and Engagement will attempt to make food sustainable when they have control over their food provider There is also no website or other accessible information for students to learn about sustainability guidelines for food or beverages on the campus.